A most unlikely source can emerge to have an unfathomable impact on one's life

 “I guess you could say he personified the ultimate optimist.
 You know the type," Mike chortled, "the die-hard horseman, always stone broke but keeps hanging on to a dream of one day plucking a ‘Seabiscuit’ from a field of also-rans.
 Anyway, not long after mother passed, fate happened to where Papa took in this pathetic, dirty old vagrant.
 His name was Moses LeBlanc, a busted-up former bush-league jock who at one time had a promising career.

 “Moses was born in 1865, the second son of Cajun slaves from the delta region of Louisiana.
 But unlike his folks, he never knew the backbreaking work of farming cotton.
-Instead, he grew up around horses after an aging blacksmith hired his father as an apprentice after the Civil War.
+Instead, he grew up messing around with horses after an aging blacksmith hired his father as an apprentice after the Civil War.

 “Back then, a favorite pastime among local colored folk was match racing whatever dreadful steeds could be saddled away from plowing fields, or from patching up a broken down giveaway from a nearby race meet.
 Moses started real young.
 He was fearless and won his first race when only seven.
 He told me by the time he was a teenager, he was known as Meanie Mo for tattooing passing jocks with his whip.
 His hero was Isaac Murphy, the famed black jockey who won forty percent of his races, including three Kentucky Derbys.
 Moses even patterned his life after him, renowned for his loyalty and integrity.